OvJafri/JAX-EP/README.md

 ### About This Repository

 This repository provides the official implementation and computational framework described in our submitted study. **JAX-EP** leverages the high-performance computing capabilities of JAX to introduce a fully differentiable monodomain solver designed for cardiac electrophysiology.
 By tracking cellular dynamics across spatial dimensions with automatic differentiation, this framework unlocks efficient parameter-learning workflows and inverse modeling.
-It contains all code necessary to reproduce the paper's core findings, including **differentiability benchmarks**, **validation experiments**, and **gradient-based optimization routines**.

 > [!NOTE]
 > This manuscript is currently undergoing peer review at *Scientific Reports*.
-The code is fully functional, and updates will be pushed dynamically to match any future revisions.
+The code uploaded on this repository contained representative examples with functional parameter learning, and updates will be pushed dynamically to match any future revisions.
+Clinical data from the HEAT-AF investigation [5] has been withheld from this repository to comply with patient privacy laws and data-sharing restrictions.

 ---
 ## Further Reading